Advocacy

 Get Involved

-We invite peace researchers, diplomats, human rights defenders, NGO professionals, and global policymakers to join our advocacy initiatives.
-Whether you’re interested in partnering on high-level campaigns, contributing to policy research, or speaking at our events, your engagement helps forge stronger global institutions.
-Contact us through this form to explore collaboration.
+We invite peace researchers, diplomats, human rights defenders, NGO professionals, and policymakers to collaborate with us on advocacy initiatives.
+Whether you are interested in partnering on international campaigns, contributing to policy research, or speaking at our events, your engagement can help strengthen global institutions.
+Please contact us via the form below to explore potential collaboration.